mahditeimouri/Sub-Gaussian/README.md

 # Sub-Gaussian
-An R code computing the observed Fisher information (OFI) matrix for the sub-Gaussian elliptically alpha-stable distribution.
+\colr{blue}{An R code computing the observed Fisher information (OFI) matrix for the sub-Gaussian elliptically alpha-stable distribution.
-The arguments for the main function OFI(X, alpha, Sigma, Mu) are X, alpha, Sigma, and Mu defined as follows.
+The arguments for the main function OFI(X, alpha, Sigma, Mu) are X, alpha, Sigma, and Mu defined as follows. }

-$$\color{red}{X}$$     := an n by d matrix of n realizations each following a d-dimensional sub-Gaussian elliptically alpha-stable distribution,
+$\color{red}{X}$     := an n by d matrix of n realizations each following a d-dimensional sub-Gaussian elliptically alpha-stable distribution,

 alpha := the ML estimator for alpha, that is, the tail index parameter,